What is REST?

 Representational State Transfer is intended to evoke an image of how a well-designed(1) web application(2) behaves: it is a network of Web resources (a virtual state-machine) where the user progresses through the application by selecting links, such as /user/tom, and operations such as GET or DELETE (state transitions), resulting in the next resource (representing the next state of the application) being transferred to the user for their use

-Mr. Fielding's definition is interesting; it implies that we have a Web Application(2), then describes how a Well-designed(1) application should behave.
-This also implies that REST is not a standard, it's an architectural style to which standards are applied when implemented.
+Mr Fielding's definition is interesting; it implies that we have a Web Application(2), then describes how a Well-designed(1) application should behave.
+This also means that REST is not a standard, it's an architectural style to which standards are applied when implemented.

 It is important to remember that REST is completely protocol agnostic.
 JSON is not part of REST, and even though we always use HTTP to build RESTFUL API's, HTTP is not part of REST either.

 - Statelessness: The necessary state to handle every request must be contained within the request itself.
-A consumer requests a resource and that request should contain all information required to service the request.
-Statelessness is one of the constraints that ensures that RESTful APIs can scale easily.
+A consumer requests a resource, and that request should contain all information required to service the request.
+Statelessness is one of the constraints that ensure that RESTful APIs can scale easily.

-- Layered System: A REST based solution can be comprised of multiple architectures layers (just like common applications).
-These layers can be modified and removed as long as they do not have a direct access to next one in the architectural hierarchy.
+- Layered System: A REST-based solution can be comprised of multiple architectures layers (just like typical applications).
+These layers can be modified and removed as long as they do not have direct access to next one in the architectural hierarchy.
 Consumers of an API must be restricted to a single layer without any knowledge of the layer location/position in the architecture.

-- Uniform Interface: This constraints states that APIs and consumers share one single, technical interface: URI, Method and Media Type.
+- Uniform Interface: This constraint states that APIs and consumers share one single, technical interface: URI, Method and Media Type.
 This constraint is divided into four sub-constraints: